Samnite Wars: 316–313 BC – Operations at Saticula, Sora, and Bovianum

 In 314 BC the new consuls, Marcus Poetelius and Gaius Sulpicius, took new troops to Sora.
 The city was in a difficult position to take, but a deserter offered to betray it.
 He told the Romans to move their camp close to the city and the next night he took ten men on an almost impassable and steep path up to the citadel.
 He then shouted that the Romans had taken it.
 The inhabitants panicked and opened the city gates.
 The conspirators were taken to Rome and executed and a garrison was stationed at Sora.
 After the Samnite victory at Lautulae three Ausoni cities, Ausona, Minturnae (Ausonia and Minturno) both in Latium, just north of and on the north bank of the river Liris respectively, and Vescia (across the river, in Campania) had sided with the Samnites.
 Some young nobles from the three cities betrayed them and three Roman detachments were sent.
 Livy said that "because the leaders were not present when the attack was made, there was no limit to the slaughter, and the Ausonian nation was wiped out."
 In the same year, Luceria betrayed its Roman garrison to the Samnites.
 A Roman army which was not far away seized the city.
 In Rome it was proposed to send 2500 colonists to Luceria.
 Many voted to destroy the city because of the treachery and, because it was so distant, that many believed that sending colonists there was like sending people into exile, and in hostile territory to boot.
 However, the colonization proposal was carried.
 A conspiracy was discovered in Capua and the Samnites decided to try to seize the city.
 They were confronted by both consuls, Marcus Poetelius Libo and Gaius Sulpicius Longus.
 The right wing of Poetelius routed its Samnite counterpart.
 However, Sulpicius, overconfident about a Roman victory, had left his left wing with a contingent to join Poetelius and without him his troops came close to defeat.
 When he re-joined them, his men prevailed.
-The Samnites fled to Maleventum, in Samnium.
+The Samnites fled to Maleventum, in Samnia.